 At Roosevelt, we believe that basic public goods like education, water, health care, internet, and transportation ought to be freely and equitably accessible for all.
 We believe that we should have a right to influence key decisions about the provision of these goods—like their prices— through a democratic system.
-But today, the reality we see is that private, corporate power places profits over people—vastly limiting our access to key public goods, and standing in the way of achieving safe and healthy standards of living for us all.
+But today, the reality we see is that private, corporate power has increased tremendously and taken over what should be under the public power sphere.
+By placing profits over people, it has been vastly limiting our access to key public goods, and standing in the way of achieving safe and healthy standards of living for us all.
 Public institutions that were once at the center of FDR and Eleanor’s drive for racial, gender, and class equity are being downsized and privatized.

 The time to build public power is now.
 Join us in the fight by participating in the Public Goods Spring Incubator!

-The Public Goods Spring Incubator is a paid, eight-week opportunity during the beginning of each calendar year (spring semester).
+The Public Goods Spring Incubator is a paid, eight-week opportunity, beginning on February 18th, 2020.
 It supports groups of Roosevelters (2–5 people) to build and/or strengthen policy campaigns that fight for the public good.
 Whether you have an existing campaign or simply an idea to tackle an issue in your community, we’re inviting you to apply.
-Every student in the incubator will receive a stipend for their participation, along with a project budget for campaign-related expenses.

 - Biweekly trainings (webinar format) focused on building knowledge, on topics including Roosevelt’s Public Goods Framework, issue and root cause identification, advocacy and coalition building, campaign strategy and planning, and other skills